- How do I apply?

 Language: Advanced (superior) Spanish is required.

-Fields: Economics, Economic Development, Public Administration, Public/Global Health, Education, Environmental Science, Environmental Policy, Political Science, Agriculture, Energy, Drug Issues, Policy on Rehabilitation of Drug Users, Cyber Crimes & Cyber Security, Media
+Fields: Economics, Economic Development, Public Administration, Public/Health, Education, Environmental Science, Environmental Policy, Political Science, Agriculture, Energy, Drug Issues, Policy on Rehabilitation of Drug Users, Cyber Crimes & Cyber Security, Media

-Language: Fulbright Public Policy Fellows for Myanmar do not need Myanmar language proficiency skills, though they are helpful.
+Language: Fulbright Public Policy Fellows for Burma do not need language proficiency skills, though they are helpful.
 Fellows communicating in English are strongly encouraged to use simple, clear English spoken slowly with counterparts until their facility with English is clear.

 Language: French proficiency is required.